 - Changing the host of Muppets Tonight to someone who talked in a more modern manner compared to Kermit the Frog.
 Enter Clifford.

 - Having all of the intermissions take place in the room where the master control was placed or within random areas of the building where Muppets Tonight was in.

 - Introducing celebrities that the viewer from 1996 and beyond could recognize.
 And put the Muppets in situations that The Muppet Show never introduced.

 Speaking of celebrities, Muppets Tonight had some interesting guests on the show.
-Some of the guests had plots that involved him or her trying to do something different in regards to their career.
+Some of the guests had plots that involved them trying to do something different in regard to their careers.
 Some celebrities introduced hilarious romantic subplots within an episode.
 Other celebrity guests had their own adventures with the Muppets that introduced all kinds of slapstick.
-Point was that Muppets Tonight had a more slapstick angle compare to The Muppet Show, and that made it worth watching.
+Point was that Muppets Tonight had a more slapstick angle compared to The Muppet Show, and that made it worth watching.

 Garth Brooks is a country singer.
-And in the episode where he was a guest on Muppets Tonight this meant making an introductory skit where Clifford and Rizzo the Rat were getting characters that matched the Country Music genre to be on the same stage as Garth Brooks.
-Of course, once Garth Brooks made his appearance, he introduced the main subplot of Muppets Tonight.
-In this case, an attempt to do something different rather than Country Music.
+And in the episode where he was a guest on Muppets Tonight, this meant making an introductory skit where Clifford and Rizzo the Rat were getting characters that matched the country music genre to be on the same stage as Brooks.
+Of course, once Brooks made his appearance, he introduced the main subplot of Muppets Tonight: an attempt to do something different rather than country music.
 Like doing the Mambo.

 Some skits after the opening included:

 - Garth Brooks in the Shakespearean play Romeo and Juliet.
 Brooks was Romeo.
 Miss Piggy was Juliet.
 Or rather, Brooks made the skit be Romeo and Juliet.
 And everything goes wrong almost immediately.
 And all of the shenanigans ended with Miss Piggy falling off a balcony.